 A visa run to Colonia Del Sacramento also allows you to pickup $USD from any bank or ATM in Uruguay for exchange in Argentina.
 So that you can access Argentina’s ‘dólar blue’ exchange rate.
 But be sure to avoid the private currency exchange companies in Uruguay and only use Banco República.

-If travelling to Colonia to renew your Argentine visa, you also get the bonus of being able to explore a UNESCO world heritage site at Colonia Del Sacramento.
+If traveling to Colonia to renew your Argentine visa, you also get the bonus of being able to explore a UNESCO world heritage site at Colonia Del Sacramento.
 And the view is more pleasant in Colonia Del Sacramento when compared to the migration office in Buenos Aires.

-Conclusion | Visa Extension in Buenos Aires or Trip to Uruguay
+Conclusion | Visa Extension In Buenos Aires Or A Visa Run To Uruguay?

-My preferred method of visa renewal will always be a trip to Uruguay or other destination.
+My preferred method of visa renewal will always be a trip to Uruguay or another destination.
 I find a visa run to a neighbouring country more pleasant.
 You won’t get sprayed in the face with disinfectant or stand in long lines if you choose to take a Buquebus to Uruguay.

-For visa runs to Asuncion Paraguay or Santiago Chile you will need to fly or take a long overnight bus ride.
+For visa runs to Asuncion Paraguay or Santiago Chile, you will need to fly or take a long overnight bus ride.
 Uruguay on the Buquebus is just easier and less intense when compared to checking in on an international flight.

 This part of the world now seems to be back on track and PCR testing has been relegated to the dustbin of history (for vaccinated people).